zuplo/docs/docs/articles/custom-ci-cd.md

 sidebar_label: Custom CI/CD
 ---

-Zuplo provides the Zuplo deployer, a GitHub app that can be used to automatically deploy your APIs from your GitHub repository to the Zuplo platform.
+Zuplo provides a GitHub app that can be used to automatically deploy your APIs from your GitHub repository to the Zuplo platform.
 However, sometimes you might not be using GitHub as your version control provider.
 Or, that you might want to exercise more control over your CI/CD pipeline.
 For these cases, we provide a CLI that can be used to deploy your APIs to the Zuplo platform.

 ## Getting Started